County Court (England and Wales): Procedure

 Court building in Oxford used by the Crown Court and County Court.

 County Court matters can be lodged at a court in person, by post or via the Internet in some cases through the County Court Bulk Centre.
 Cases are normally heard at the court having jurisdiction over the area where the claimant lives.
 Most matters are decided by a district judge or circuit judge sitting alone.
 Civil matters in England (with minor exceptions, e.g. in some actions against the police) do not have juries.
 Judges in the County Court are either former barristers or former solicitors, whereas in the High Court they are more likely to have formerly been a barrister.

 Small claims

-Civil claims with an amount in controversy under £10,000 (the Jackson Reforms have increased this from £5,000) are dealt with in the County Court under the small claims track (sometimes known to the lay public as "small claims court," although it is not a separate court).
+Civil claims with an amount in controversy under £10,000 (the Jackson Reforms have increased this from £5,000) are dealt with in the County Court under the small claims track (sometimes known to the public as "small claims court," although it is not a separate court).
 Claims between £5,000 and £25,000 (£15,000 for cases started before April 2009) that are capable of being tried within one day are allocated to the "fast track" and claims over £25,000 (£15,000 for cases started before April 2009) to the "multi track."
 These 'tracks' are labels for the use of the court system – the actual cases will be heard in the County Court or the High Court depending on their value.
 For personal injury, defamation, and some landlord-tenant dispute cases the thresholds for each track have different values.